New Orleans hip-hop: Characteristics of New Orleans bounce music

 Bounce music is fundamentally characterized by its percussive, highly rhythmic, and purposely repetitive nature, with a central focus on dance.
 It features extensive use of call-and-response, a tradition deeply rooted in African diasporic retentions and Mardi Gras Indian practices.
 This participatory element is crucial, often requiring active audience engagement.
 "Roll calls" of New Orleans wards and neighborhoods are a common and defining lyrical theme, alongside simple melodic lines and signature sampled sounds.
-The genre's beat is often derived from New Orleans second line parades, frequently achieved using an 808 drum machine.
+The genre's beat is often derived from New Orleans second-line parades, frequently achieved using an 808 drum machine.
 Bounce music is intensely participatory, reflecting its identity as the "sound of the streets" and sometimes referred to as "project music" or "that/dat beat".

 The term "twerking" originated within New Orleans bounce.
 DJ Jubilee's 1993 single "Do The Jubilee All" is recognized as containing the first recorded use of the word.
 Cheeky Blakk is also credited for introducing the word with her 1994 song "Twerk Something".

 Initially, bounce was generally performed and recorded at mid-tempo BPMs.
-However, a significant post-Katrina development, exemplified by 10th Ward Buck's song “Fasta,” ushered in a new, up-tempo style characterized by frenetic pacing and phrasing, which remains indicative of the genre today.
+However, a significant post-Katrina development, exemplified by 10th Ward Buck's song "Fasta", ushered in a new, up-tempo style characterized by frenetic pacing and phrasing, which remains indicative of the genre today.
 This observed evolution of bounce tempo from mid-tempo to a more frenetic up-tempo style following Hurricane Katrina suggests a dynamic adaptation of the genre, potentially reflecting the city's emotional, social, and psychological shifts after the devastating disaster.
-The pre-Katrina norm was established by mid-tempo BPMs for over a decade.
+The pre-Katrina norm was established by mid-tempo BPMs for more than a decade.
 The considerable revival of the genre after the storm, marked by the up-tempo style, shows a clear temporal correlation between the shift in tempo and the period following Hurricane Katrina.
 This change in tempo can be interpreted as a sonic reflection of the city's resilience, heightened energy, or even a cathartic release following the immense devastation and subsequent rebuilding efforts.

 Faster tempos in music often correlate with increased energy, urgency, or a desire for intensified emotional expression.
 The "frenetic pacing" might mirror the urgency of recovery, the heightened emotional state of the community, or a collective drive to move forward.
 It could also symbolize a new, more aggressive assertion of identity in the face of adversity.
 This demonstrates how a musical genre can serve as a cultural barometer, adapting its core characteristics to reflect significant societal events and collective emotional states.
 The post-Katrina acceleration of bounce underscores its role not just as entertainment but as a living, evolving cultural expression deeply tied to the city's lived experience, its trauma, and its recovery narrative.
 It highlights music's capacity to both process and embody societal change.